ibexa/documentation-developer/docs/guide/permission_use_cases.md

 Let's assume you have two Folders under your Home: Blog and Articles.
 You can let a User create content for the blogs, but not in Articles by adding a `Section` Limitation the Blog Content item.
-This will allow the User to publish content anywhere under this Location in the structure.
+This allows the User to publish content anywhere under this Location in the structure.
 Section does not have to belong to the same Subtree of Location in the content structure, any Locations can be assigned to it.

 ### Location Limitation

-If you add a `Location` Limitation and point to the same Location, the User will be able to publish content directly under the selected Location, but not anywhere deeper in its Subtree of Location.
+If you add a `Location` Limitation and point to the same Location, the User is able to publish content directly under the selected Location, but not anywhere deeper in its Subtree of Location.

 ### Subtree of Location Limitation